rgogloza/nextlevelbi/README.md

 *   Data Lake, Data Warehouse and BI concepts
 *   How to do it faster?
 How to build an automation to daily work.
 *   Developers journal - what I'm exploring at the moment
-*   Next Level SQL - from 0 to hero: SQL introduction

 Author's Technology stack:
-* Informatica PowerCenter
+* Databricks
-* SSIS
+* ETL: Informatica PowerCenter, SSIS
 * dbt
-* SQL and T-SQL
+* SQL (T-SQL)
-* Databases and Data Lakes: Netezza, Impala, SQL Server, Oracle
+* Databases and Data Lakes: Netezza, Impala, Databricks, SQL Server, Oracle
-* Python, PowerShell, VBA
+* Python, PowerShell, VBA, .net
 * Azure
 * Frontend: Power BI, BO, QlikView